Should I Stop or Should I Go: Early Stopping with Heterogeneous Populations: Causal Latent Analysis for Stopping Heterogeneously (CLASH)

-We make three important notes.
-First, cross-validation (CV) in Stage 1 is necessary to prevent unnecessary stopping with small samples.
-CV ensures that if the treatment has no effect, then the predicted CATE for participant $i$ will be independent of its observed outcome.
-Without this independence, outcomes that are large by random chance could be assigned high weights.
-Second, we note that most CATE estimation methods are designed to correct for confounding.
-In our setting, the treatment is randomly assigned: the covariates $X$ thus only impact $Y$, not $D$.
-This simplifies the estimation problem (see \cref{app:noconfounding}).
-Third, we discuss how to set the hyperparameter $\delta$.
+Finally, we briefly discuss how to set the hyperparameter $\delta$.
 For our theoretical guarantees to hold (\cref{sec:asymptotics}), $\delta$ must be set to a number smaller than the smallest harmful treatment effect.
 This choice ensures that $\what$ converges to $w_i^*$ for all values of $\tau(x_i)$.
 In practice, we find that it is sufficient to set $\delta$ to a number that reflects the experiment's minimum effect size of interest.
-It is standard for clinical trials and A/B tests to specify this effect size, especially for \textit{pre-hoc} power calculations \cite{sullivan2012using}. $\delta$ can thus easily be set using the standard experimental procedures.
+It is standard for clinical trials and A/B tests to specify this effect size, especially for \textit{pre-hoc} power calculations \cite{sullivan2012using}.
+Thus, $\delta$ can be set using the standard experimental procedures.